Approval #: Sponsor Code:

 This course is designed to provide students with an overview of ADA Accessibility guidelines and scope and technical requirements throughout restaurants, medical facilities,lodging facilities, and transportation facilities.

 There’s a wide diversity of models and manufacturers of fire protection equipment on the market.
-This course is unable to provide a detailed and comprehensive overview of all of the possible variations involved in designing an automated fire protection system.
-Instead we will cover the most basic and commonly used systems.
+This course will guide you through the most basic and commonly used systems.

 This course is designed to provide students with an overview of the repair and maintenance of bridges for military installations.
 Information from this course was taken from Bridge Inspection, Maintenance, and Repair Manual for the United States Army Corp of Engineers.